-Benjamin S. Butcher serves as the Chief Executive Officer, President and Chairman of the Board of Directors of STAG Industrial, Inc., a position he has held since July 2010.
+Benjamin S. Butcher serves as the Executive Chairman of the Board of Directors of STAG Industrial, Inc., a position he has held since 2022.
+Previously, Mr. Butcher served as the Chief Executive Officer and Chairman of the Board of Directors of STAG Industrial, Inc. since 2010 and as President from 2010 to 2021.
 Prior to the formation of STAG Industrial, Inc., Mr. Butcher oversaw the growth of STAG Capital Partners, LLC and its affiliates, serving as a member of their Board of Managers and Management Committees, from 2003 to 2011.
 From 1999 to 2003, Mr. Butcher was engaged as a private equity investor in real estate and technology.
 From 1997 to 1998, Mr. Butcher served as a Director at Credit Suisse First Boston, where he sourced and executed transactions for the Principal Transactions Group (real estate debt and equity).
 From 1993 to 1997, he served as a Director at Nomura Asset Capital, where he focused on marketing and business development for its commercial mortgage-backed securities group.
 Mr. Butcher brings the following experience, qualifications, attributes and skills to the Board:

-- General business management and strategic planning experience from his service as chief executive of STAG Industrial, Inc. and his previous service with STAG Capital Partners, LLC and its affiliates; - REIT industry experience from his service as chief executive of STAG Industrial, Inc. since July 2010; - Real estate investment banking and capital markets experience from his five years as an investment banker with Credit Suisse First Boston and Nomura Asset Capital; and - Financial and accounting acumen from his five years in investment banking, his experience as a private equity investor and with STAG Capital Partners, LLC, and his service as a public company executive with STAG Industrial, Inc.
+- General business management and strategic planning experience from his previous service as chief executive of STAG Industrial, Inc. and his previous service with STAG Capital Partners, LLC and its affiliates; - REIT industry experience from his service as chief executive of STAG Industrial, Inc. since July 2010;

+- Real estate investment banking and capital markets experience from his five years as an investment banker with Credit Suisse First Boston and Nomura Asset Capital; and - Financial and accounting acumen from his five years in investment banking, his experience as a private equity investor and with STAG Capital Partners, LLC, and his service as a public company executive with STAG Industrial, Inc.